megvii-research/hpargparse/README.md

 # Example: Deep Learning Experiment
 This example lies in [examples/01-nn-training](./examples/01-nn-training).

-It is a fully-functional example of training a LeNet on MNIST using `hpargparse` and `hpman` collaboratively to manage hyperparameters.
+It is a fully functional example of training a LeNet on MNIST using `hpargparse` and `hpman` collaboratively to manage hyperparameters.

 We **highly suggest** you playing around this example.